Echoece/Shaiya/ep3/readme.md

 * all ep3 client sdata files must be decrypted
 * npc names and quest names will still cause insert errors if the server NpcQuest.SData has apostrophes

+*when the repository is linked with Shaiya Studio it will save a decrypted duplicate of the NpcQuest.SData from the client to the server directory. the author claims this behavior is non-existent. ep5 server files will escape the apostrophes with underscores.*

 **solution**
 1. install Python26 and ZeroSignal's scripts and put the NpcQuest.SData in C:/Python26/Input/SData
 2. open a command prompt and navigate to the Python26 directory by executing cd C:/Python26